Ask the pioneers: What’s next for materials science?

 ─He had emphasized that GaN was a unique material.

 Professor Akasaki selected GaN for the solidity of its crystal.
-Compounds like zinc selenide (ZnSe) emit blue light, but its crystal is brittle and has a short lifespan.
+Compounds like zinc selenide (ZnSe) emit blue light, but its crystal is brittle and has a short lifetime.
 A wise researcher would be more likely to choose a II-VI compound that crystalizes at low temperatures and would probably not touch GaN, which requires temperatures higher than 1000℃.
 However, Professor Akasaki was not discouraged and dared to try despite the likelihood of failure.
 He had a strong enterprising spirit with the belief that the goal of research was to develop things people would use, and he never abandoned his fascination for the toughness of GaN.
 In the end, ZnSe could only illuminate for one hour, even though Sony and others later achieved light emissions of 100 hours, and research came to halt at that point.

 ─I understand you joined Professor Akasaki’s laboratory after he had transferred to Nagoya University.